shingo1228/ComfyUI-send-eagle-slim/README.md

 - Embed `prompt` and `extra_pnginfo` in webp format exif information and recreate workflow by image drop.<br>
 ![](misc/sss_exif.jpg)
-- Analyze json information of `prompt` and register the following generation information in the memo (annotation) of Eagle from `KSampler` node and `KSamplerAdvanced` node (hereinafter referred to as generation standard node):
+- If `send_prompt` is enabled, analyze json information of `prompt` and register the following generation information in the memo (annotation) of Eagle from `KSampler` node and `KSamplerAdvanced` node (hereinafter referred to as generation standard node):
    - "Number of generation steps", "Sampler name", "Scheduler name", "CFC scale", "Seed value"
    - Width and height of Latent from the upstream node of input:`latent` of the generation criterion node (assuming `Empty Latent Image` node).
    - "Model name" from the upstream node of input:`model` of the generation criterion node (if there is a `Load LoRA` node in between, it will be ignored and `ckpt_name` will be searched recursively).